Frequently Asked Questions

+Your doctor may recommend a hospice or you may have heard of names of agencies from family and friends who have had good experiences.
+It is a patient/family right and a choice when choosing care.
 We are committed to the highest quality care customized to our individual patients, and we are held accountable to the highest standards of Medicare.
 Our staff has many years of specialized hospice experience, and our territory covers more rural towns than many hospices.
 For more information please view Why Heavenly Hospice?

 - Do I need to buy special equipment or rearrange things in my home before hospice care begins?

 No. The Heavenly Hospice team will assess your needs at home, recommend any necessary equipment, and make arrangements to obtain it.
-Equipment such as wheelchairs, oxygen and hospital beds are covered by the Medicare hospice benefit and many insurance plans.
+Equipment such as wheelchairs, oxygen and hospital beds are covered by the Medicare Hospice Benefit and many insurance plans.
 Our team will also assess your home for fall risks and other types of safety concerns and make recommendations.

 - How much does hospice care cost?